JeffreyJPZ/mefit/README.md

 You will also be able to generate a workout schedule with your list of exercises.
 These workouts can be named and saved.

+Event logging classes and their tests were derived from AlarmSystem from CPSC 210.

 Inspiration for the console application was taken from TellerApp and JsonSerializationDemo from CPSC 210.

 Additional inspiration for the GUI was from: